 Seekers and explorers travel there from around the world to soak up the powerful energy of what is certainly one of the most beautiful spots in the Western Hemisphere.

 Three immense volcanos line the lake’s southern edge.
 And around the lake, Mayan tribes can be found speaking their own unique language dialects.
-Even though the villages look close on the map, these sub-cultures evolved distinctly due to the difficult of traveling around the lake in the past.
+Even though the villages look close on the map, these sub-cultures evolved distinctly due to the difficulty of traveling around the lake in the past.

 RUK’U’X ULEW (pronounced “Roo-koosh Oo-lay-oo”)